 Typically, on sites like Fiverr, members with a history of positive reviews tend to have a major advantage and they will often show up first in searches.
 This makes it tough to get noticed early on, especially if your videos aren’t especially unique.

 Udemy & Lynda

-Also consider that you can sell video courses through online training centers.
+Also, consider that you can sell video courses through online training centers.
 If you have something you're good at and can teach, these platforms can be leveraged to sell your training to an audience.
 With Lynda, your course is part of a general package that all users get access to.
 With Udemy, it's sold course by course.

-Both sites may require you do some advertising through search engines or paid ads to get traffic to your course, but they will have the added advantage of being on the general marketplace.
+Both sites may require you to do some advertising through search engines or paid ads to get traffic to your course, but they will have the added advantage of being on the general marketplace.